Disease/Disorder

 Epidemiology including risk factors and primary prevention

-The incidence of youth elbow injuries have increased with increases in overall sport participation, and the increase in year-round single sport play.1 Although acute, macro traumatic injuries, such as fractures, dislocations, and avulsions are common, overuse injuries such as aphophysitis are seen more frequently.1 Research shows that increased pitching time, measured by both innings and pitches, is the greatest risk factor of injury.2-4 Early use of a curve ball has long been held as a risk factor; however, many recent studies have not supported this concept.4-7As a matter of fact, biomechanics studies demonstrated less varus torque with curveballs than with fastballs in high school pitchers.8 Instead, an indirect correlation may be made between throwing breaking balls, and the fatigue thereof, causing a loss in proper pitching form and mechanics.
-Thereby predisposing the patient to injury.
-In light of the increasing number of injures and current state of research, multiple youth baseball leagues have adopted pitch count limits and mandated rest days.
-A program “Pitch Smart”, recently formulated by USA Baseball and Major League Baseball (MLB) recommends pitch counts for individual games and weeks, as well as, rest recommendations based on age group.9 USA Baseball Guidelines from 2006 and Little League Baseball Regulations from 2010, each recommend pitch counts for individual games and weeks.
-Furthermore, pitchers have been recommended to monitor their overall amount of overhead throwing, which includes playing other positions on the field.
-The American Sports Medicine Institute recommends that a pitcher should not also be a catcher for his team, as this significantly increases the number of throws.10
+In light of the increasing number of injuries, and current state of research, multiple youth baseball leagues have adopted pitch count limits and mandated rest days.
+A program “Pitch Smart”, formulated by the USA Baseball Medical and Safety Advisory Committee and Major League Baseball (MLB), recommends pitch counts for individual games and weeks, as well as rest recommendations based on age group.9 USA Baseball Guidelines from 2018 and Little League Baseball Regulations from 2023, each recommend pitch counts for individual games and weeks with relation to days of rest.
+Furthermore, pitchers have been recommended to monitor their overall workload (amount of overhead throwing), which includes playing other positions on the field as well as warm up pitches.
+The American Sports Medicine Institute recommends that a pitcher should not also be a catcher for his team, as this significantly increases throwing volume.2,10

 Patho-anatomy/physiology